The walking track to Helgafell – The twin volcano

 Helgafell offers sweeping surround views of brooding volcanoes and a heart-shaped crater.
 But poor old Helgafell is often a bit overlooked, as everyone flocks to its famous neighbour Eldfell.
 For a long time, Helgafell was the ruling volcano on Heimaey.

-The one that merged the chain of rocks to the north and Stórhöfði to the south into the present island, its classic volcano-shaped silhouette dominating the interior.
+The one that merged the chain of rocks around the harbour to the north and Stórhöfði to the south into the present island, its classic volcano-shaped silhouette dominating the interior.

 Until Eldfell turned up right next to it in 1973, and stole the show.

-The twin volcanoes of Eldfell and Helgafell shimmering on the edge of Vestmannaeyja town.
+The twin volcanoes Helgafell and Eldfell shimmering on the edge of Vestmannaeyja town.

 The twin volcano

 The impressiveness of Eldfell is undeniable.
-But on some days it can also be a bit of an ant-heap, with lots of people going up & down the tracks and circling around its crater, all at the same time.
+But on busy days it can also be a bit of an ant heap, with lots of people going up & down the tracks and circling around its crater, all at the same time.
 Especially in high season and when there’s a cruise ship in the harbour.

 In the meantime, you may have Helgafell with all its beautiful views virtually for yourself.
-Helgafell has a heart-shaped crater, with a viewdial on the top.
-Here you find the names of the mountains that can be seen in all directions.
+Helgafell has a heart-shaped crater and a viewdial on the top, with the names of the mountains that can be seen in all directions.

 The track up to Helgafell can be somewhat challenging in parts, due to its steepness and loose gravelly bits along the way.
 But it doesn’t take that long to hike to the top.